gmboowa/Mtb_common_drug_mutations_discovery/README.md

-# MTB Genotype and Drug Resistance Summary Script
+# MTB genotype & drug resistance summary

 This Bash script automates the detection and summary of **Mycobacterium tuberculosis (MTB)** genotypes and associated drug resistance markers from a set of result files.
 It is tailored for samples analyzed using genotype and resistance profiling tools and identifies specific mutations and gene markers relevant to Ugandan MTB strains and drug resistance.

 ---

-## What It Does
+## What it does

 For each sample listed in `list.txt`, the script: